andonynt/fm-URL-shortening-API/README.md

-# Frontend Mentor - Bookmark landing page solution
+# Frontend Mentor - URL shortening API landing page solution

-This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
+This is a solution to the [URL shortening API landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents